-William W. Ginsberg has served as President and Chief Executive Officer of The Community Foundation for Greater New Haven since 2000.
-The Foundation is the largest charitable organization in our region.
+William W. Ginsberg has served as President and Chief Executive Officer of The Community Foundation since 2000.
+TCF is the largest charitable organization in the region.
 It is also the region's largest grantmaker to support education, health, youth service, the arts, community development and regional economic development.